klarna/speed_trap/README.md

 * `refill_interval`, milliseconds, how often the bucket is refilled with tokens
 * `refill_count`, positive integer, how many tokens are added every refill
 * `delete_when_full`, boolean, whether or not to delete the bucket when it's filled up

-Optional parameters:
-* `enforce_rate_limit`, boolean, whether or not to allow requests despite there not being enough tokens available.
-Default: true
+* `override`, none | not_enforced | blocked, whether or not to enforce the rate limit or whether or not all calls should be blocked altogether.

 A new speed trap always starts with a full bucket.